ketanhdoshi/ketanhdoshi.github.io/_posts/2021-04-20-Image-Caption.md

 Many different ways of combining the outputs have been tried eg. concatenate, multiplication and so on.
 The approach that usually works best is to use addition.

-## Deep Learning Architecture - Object Detection backbone
+## Architecture - Object Detection backbone
 Earlier we talked about using the backbone from a pre-trained Image Classification model for the Image Encoder.
 This type of model is usually trained to identify a single class for the whole picture.

 However, in most photos you are likely to have multiple objects of interest.
 Instead of using an Image Classification backbone, why not use a pre-trained Object Detection backbone to extract features from the image?